Install xNIC on Linux

 Testing

-xNIC installation includes a set of utility applications that you can use to verify the operation of your cloudSwXtch network.
+xNIC installation includes a set of utility applications that can be used to verify the operation of the cloudSwXtch network.
 Refer to Tools and Testing for details.

 Uninstalling xNIC on Linux

-To uninstall xNIC on Linux, users can follow the steps in the xNIC Linux Uninstall Guide.
+To uninstall xNIC on Linux, users can follow the steps in the xNIC Linux Uninstall page.